Moss is one of the foundational pillars of a vibrant terrarium.

 These rootless wonders can be used as a natural landscape/gap filler in a wider tropical terrarium scene, or you can go all-in on moss and create a pure moss terrarium (otherwise known as a mossarium).

-- Cleaning moss before use is important.
-I just give it a soak in some clean water; it’ll remove any debris and hydrate the moss nicely.
+- Hydrating moss before use is always a good idea.
+I just soak it in clean water; it removes debris and hydrates the moss nicely.
 Win-win.

-- If you want to get extra creative with moss positioning, you can use superglue (donโt worry, itโs genuinely safe for plants) or tie it with fishing line to attach moss to your terrarium elements.
+- If you want to get extra creative with moss positioning, you can use superglue to stick moss to surfaces (don’t worry, it’s genuinely safe for plants) or tie it with a fishing line to attach moss to your terrarium elements.

 What’s your terrarium moss of choice?